 What surgical treatment is available?

 - Surgery is sometimes offered when a baby girl has unusual genitalia.
 This is usually done when the baby is very young because it is technically easier than at later ages.
-This is to make the appearance more normal, but also to prevent complications such as urine infections.
+This has been offered in the past not only to make the appearance more normal, but also to prevent complications such as urine infections.
+However, there is a growing body of opinion that these babies should not be subjected to surgery and that even though their appearance is different, they should not be considered 'abnormal'.

 - Surgery to remove both adrenal glands is very occasionally performed.
 The operation reduces androgen effects of the condition and prevents weight gain.
 However, if you have this procedure you would have to be on large amounts of steroid treatment for life.
 This puts you at risk of a life-threatening condition that happens when there is not enough cortisol in the blood circulation (adrenal crisis).